 Zoning ordinances, land division ordinances, and official maps are some of the most important devices available for the implementation of County and local comprehensive plans.
-Beginning in 2010, Section 66.1001 (3) of the Wisconsin Statutes requires that such ordinances be consistent with adopted comprehensive plans.
+Beginning on January 1, 2010, Section 66.1001(3) of the Wisconsin Statutes requires that such ordinances be consistent with adopted comprehensive plans.
 The implementation of County and local comprehensive plans that are consistent with regional plans furthers the objectives of the regional planning program in the Region.

-Zoning or land division ordinances are prepared for County and local governments from model ordinances prepared by the Commission.
+Zoning or land division ordinances are prepared for County and local governments from model and other ordinances prepared by the Commission.
 Ordinance language, zoning maps, and official maps are customized to the needs of each community.
 Assistance with street layouts is provided for use in official maps.

-Preparation and adoption of updated shoreland and floodplain zoning maps for Ozaukee County are expected to be competed in 2009.
+Preparation and adoption of updated shoreland and floodplain zoning maps for Ozaukee County are expected to be completed in 2010.
 The Ozaukee County zoning maps will incorporate new floodplain delineations produced as a result of the FEMA/DNR Map Modernization Program and updated Wisconsin Wetland Inventory Maps produced by SEWRPC under contract to DNR.
-Work on an update to the Village of Hartland zoning ordinance and map and the Village of Wales zoning ordinance will be completed in 2009.
-The Commission staff will also update the Town of Wayne conservation subdivision ordinance in 2009 to better accommodate subdivisions intended to preserve working farmland, and assist the Town of Polk in drafting zoning regulations to implement the mixed use land use category included in the Town comprehensive plan.
-SEWRPC will also provide mapping assistance to local governments, on request and subject to staff availability, to update zoning maps as necessary to implement comprehensive plans.
+Work on an update to the Village of Hartland zoning ordinance and map and the Village of Kewaskum zoning map will be completed in 2010.
+SEWRPC will also provide assistance to local governments, on request and subject to staff availability, to update zoning ordinances and maps as necessary to implement comprehensive plans, and to address new State laws and regulations and Court decisions that affect local land use regulation.

 SEWRPC staff will continue to provide assistance to communities required to adopt updated floodplain zoning regulations and floodplain zoning maps to incorporate updated floodplain mapping conducted as part of the FEMA/DNR Map Modernization Program and to incorporate recent changes to the DNR model floodplain zoning ordinance.
+Map modernization updates are pending for Kenosha, Racine, Walworth, and Washington Counties.
 Assistance will consist primarily of review of existing floodplain regulations and written comments specifically listing ordinance sections that should be amended to reflect current Federal and State requirements, with specific ordinance language included.
 Such reviews will be conducted in response to requests from communities, subject to staff availability.

-It is also anticipated that SEWRPC staff will be asked to assist in some capacity with updating zoning maps and ordinances in Kenosha, Racine, and Walworth Counties, which implement general zoning in all unincorporated areas of the County.
+It is also anticipated that SEWRPC staff will be asked to assist in some capacity with updating zoning maps and ordinances in Kenosha, Racine, and Walworth Counties, which enforce general zoning in all unincorporated areas of the County, to implement County comprehensive plans.
+Requests may also be received from the counties to update shoreland zoning ordinances if pending changes to the State shoreland zoning rules in Chapter NR 115 of the Wisconsin Administrative Code become effective in late 2009 or 2010.
 SEWRPC will provide assistance on request, subject to staff availability.